Alfresco/alfresco-ng2-components/docs/process-services-cloud/components/form-definition-selector-cloud.component.md

 Allows one form to be selected from a dropdown list.
 For forms to be displayed in this component they will need to be compatible with standAlone tasks.

-This component will be removed because it's unused.

 ## Basic Usage

 ```html